WIEF’s business women 2018

 Life coach and founder of LifeWorks, Sharmini Henson, also advised them about how to manage their stress levels to keep healthy.
 She explained how to filter thoughts and be aware of our personal biases, beliefs, values, cultural contexts and other factors to help think clearly about any problem.
 Sharmini shared her journey and allowed the women to work through some of their issues.

-Dato’ Dr Ir Haji Mohd Abdul Karim Bin Abdullah who is group chief executive officer of Serba Dinamik Holdings Berhad, Malaysia also shared his relevant and valuable tips on how to help grow a business.
+Dato’ Dr Ir Haji Mohd Abdul Karim Bin Abdullah who is group CEO of Serba Dinamik Holdings Berhad, Malaysia also shared his relevant and valuable tips on how to help grow a business.
 As an engineer with 29 years of experience, he had his fair share of stories about how he managed to set up his own public listed company in Malaysia.
 He couldn’t emphasise enough about the importance of having value-driven businesses and guiding principles.

 Last but not least was vice president of communications and stakeholder management of EXIM Bank, Baharuddin Muslim, who shared with the women invaluable information about how to better utilise funding opportunities and the different channels available.